Breakdown of random matrix universality in Markov models: Markov models

 Since our aim is to elucidate generic properties of Markov models, we need to identify an appropriate ensemble of the $Q$ matrices.
 Each element $Q_{ab}$ corresponds to an (unnormalized) transition rate between two states.
 As a simple model, suppose that the matrix elements $Q_{ab}$ are identically and independently formed from multiplicatively accumulating many factors\footnote{This is the analog of applying the central limit theorem to motivate a Gaussian distribution, but here since the $Q_{ab} \geq 0$, we must multiply factors rather than sum them.}.
-Then, if the factors are sufficiently independent, $Q_{ab}$ will have a lognormal distribution \cite{Sornette97}, viz., \eq{ \PP(Q_{ab}) \propto \frac{1}{Q_{ab}} e^{-\epsilon \log^2(Q_{ab}/\overline{Q})}, } so that the normalized fluctuations of $Q_{ab}$ have magnitude \eq{ \frac{\langle Q_{ab}^2 \rangle}{\langle Q_{ab} \rangle^2} - 1 = e^{1/(2\epsilon)} - 1 } We call $\epsilon$ the temperature of the matrix.
-For a matrix $Q_{ab}$ with average $\overline{Q} = \ffrac{1}{N^2}\sum_{a,b} Q_{ab}$, we define its sparsity \eq{ s(Q) = \frac{1}{N^2} \sum_{a,b} \log^2(Q_{ab}/\overline{Q}), } which measures the variance of its elements about the mean.
-Notice that sparsity is invariant if $Q_{ab} \to Q'_{ab} = \overline{Q}^2/Q_{ab}$.
+Then, if the factors are sufficiently independent, $Q_{ab}$ will have a lognormal distribution \cite{Sornette97}, viz., \eq{ \PP(Q_{ab}) \propto \frac{1}{Q_{ab}} e^{-\epsilon \log^2(Q_{ab}/q)}, } {\blue where $\epsilon$ and $q$ are parameters of the distribution. }The normalized fluctuations of $\log Q_{ab}$ have magnitude \eq{ \frac{\langle Q_{ab}^2 \rangle}{\langle Q_{ab} \rangle^2} - 1 = e^{1/(2\epsilon)} - 1 } We call $\epsilon$ the temperature of the matrix. {\blue The parameter $q$ controls the overall scaling of the elements via \eq{ \left\langle \log Q_{ab} \right\rangle = \log q } Since $q$ drops out of the $M$ matrix, it will not be varied in what follows.
+Note that $Q_{aa}$ is sampled from the same distribution as $Q_{ab}$ for $a \neq b$.
+Since \eqref{lognormal} implies that $Q_{aa} \neq 0$, this also implies that the Markov chain is aperiodic.

+For a matrix $Q_{ab}$ with average $\overline{Q} = \ffrac{1}{N^2}\sum_{a,b} Q_{ab}$, we define its heterogeneity \eq{ h(Q) = \frac{1}{N^2} \sum_{a,b} \log^2(Q_{ab}/\overline{Q}), } which measures the dispersion of its elements about its mean. }Notice that heterogeneity is invariant if $Q_{ab} \to Q'_{ab} = \overline{Q}^2/Q_{ab}$.
 It is an appropriate measure for matrices (and tensors \cite{DeGiuli19}) with positive entries.